aabbott1216/CS373Project/README.md

 Instructions on how to run the scripts will be in "manual.txt"

 To Do
-- SVM C hyperparameter
-- Decision Tree Gini Threshold hyperparameter
-- ROC curve experimental results
-- Hyperparams vs accuracy
+- Modify kfold and bootstrap outputs
+- Make graph annotations less clustered
-- Finish bootstrapping
+- Final Report